The Seven Key Steps to Obtain Planning Approval

 - Discuss the proposal with your neighbours – this can simplify the process and avoid future issues;

-- Consider getting professional advice from a town planner, designer, architect or other relevant professionals;
+- Consider getting professional advice from a town planner, building designer, architect or other relevant professionals as early as possible;

 - Review the application requirements section of the planning scheme – if overlays apply independent expert report are usually required to address the overlay;

 - Contact Council with any pre-application queries via email or our online form.